tuvo1106/aws-primer/aws/certified_solutions_architect.md

 - The user has to turn on the MFA themselves, Admin cannot directly enforce users to have MFA.
 - The Admin account could create a policy requiring MFA to access certain resources.

+#### _AWS Organizations_

+- AWS Organizations is a service for managing multiple accounts within a single business.
+Rather than managing many accounts, with many isolated sets of logins and individual bills, organizations allow consolidation.
+- All accounts within an AWS Org can consolidate bills into a single account - one bill covering all business usage.
+Orgs can share bulk discounts and even manage accounts and permissions and limit account usage using **service control policies** (tree like structure).
+- Only one master account and it **cannot** be restricted.
+- By default, a root account can have 2 sub accounts.
+- **Role switching** is a method of accessing one account from another using only one set of credentials.
+It is used both within AWS Orgs and between two unconnected accounts.
+  - 1. A role in Account B trusts Account A
+  - 2. An identity in Account A can assume the role in Account B
+  - 3. ...and, using that role, it can operate inside Account B

 ---

 ## Cognito